aeternity/protocol/consensus/consensus.md

 This document depends on Bitcoin-NG protocol that describes rules for building blockchain.
 Bitcoin NG introduces two types of blocks:
-1. Key Blocks - Key Blocks carry an ID of a leader and Proof-of-Work evidence and associated metadata
+1. Key Blocks - Key Blocks carry a Public Key of a leader and Proof-of-Work evidence and associated metadata
 2. Micro Blocks - Micro Blocks carry transactions confirmed by a leader and associated metadata

 There may be `0-N` Micro Blocks between two Key Blocks.
 Micro Blocks are small and they are produced very often i.e. every three seconds.